alexprotom/rust-dicom-station/README.md

 surface-nets mesher, Laplacian smoothing, area-weighted vertex normals — `rayon`-parallel per ROI) and drawn in the ROI display colors with headlight shading; EXTERNAL/body ROIs are rendered translucent so the internal anatomy stays visible.
-Drag rotates, the wheel zooms, middle-drag pans, and a slider controls global opacity.
+Drag rotates, the wheel zooms, middle-drag pans, a slider controls global opacity and *⟲ Reset view* restores the default camera.
 The meshes are cached per structure set, so reopening the window is instant.

 **Interactive segmentation (🖌 Paint · ◻ Erase · ✨ Grow).** MITK-style
 manual and semi-automatic segmentation, implemented entirely in Rust and